Every planar graph with $\Delta\geqslant 8$ is totally $(\Delta+2)$-choosable: Reduction techniques

 \begin{lemma} Every simple directed graph $H$ has a strong component $C$ satisfying

 \end{lemma}

 \begin{proof} Consider the graph $\pi(H)$ obtained by contracting each strong component of $H$ to a single vertex.

 Note that $\pi(H)$ is an acyclic digraph, therefore it contains a vertex $C$ of in-degree $0$.
 Take $x\in C$.
 Then note that due to the definition of $\pi(H)$, for each arc $y\to x$, we also have $y\in C$.
-Therefore $C$ contains every predecessor of $x$.
-Since $G$ is a simple graph, there are $d^-(x)$ such predecessors, and $x$ is not such a predecessor.
+Therefore $C$ contains every in-neighbor of $x$.
+Since $H$ is a simple graph, there are $d^-(x)$ such in-neighbors, and $x$ is not one of them.
 Thus $|C|> d^-(x)$.
 This is valid for any $x\in C$, thus we obtain the result. \end{proof}

 Our goal is to prove that the elements we want to recolor are not alone in their strong component in the color shifting graph we consider (so that one of these elements is contained in a directed cycle, and we can recolor it using Lemma~\ref{lem:recolor}).
-With the previous result, we have a dichotomy: if there is a strong component containing a vertex with large in-degree, then it is a large component, and it is likely to contain an element we want to recolor.
-Otherwise, we remove all the vertices with large in-degree and apply recursively the same dichotomy until (hopefully) a suitable directed cycle is found.
+With the previous result, we have a case split: if there is a strong component containing a vertex with large in-degree, then it is a large component, and it is likely to contain an element we want to recolor.
+Otherwise, we remove all the vertices with large in-degree and apply recursively the same argument until (hopefully) a suitable directed cycle is found.

-In order to applying this method, we need to compute the in-degree of every vertex in a color shifting graph.
+In order to apply this method, we need to compute the in-degree of every vertex in a color shifting graph.
 This is the goal of the last lemma of this section.

 \begin{lemma} Let $L$ be a list assignment of $\mathcal{T}(G)$, let $\gamma$ be a partial $L$-coloring of $\mathcal{T}(G)$ and $S$ be a colored clique of $\mathcal{T}(G)$.
 Let $x$ be a vertex of $H_{S,\gamma}$.
 We have